 I just assembled each part roughly.
-Radiator filter was painted in black before attaching to the body.
+The radiator filter was painted in black before attaching it to the body.

-Now handling really tiny parts.
-It’s good if there are many spare parts in case of lost.
+Now handling tiny parts.
+It’s good if there are many spare parts in case of loss.

 I’ll hold this body for a little, tiny photo-etched parts attaching should have been later.
-Actually, I lost 3 peaces and searched them, re-pasted up.
+I lost 3 pieces and searched them, re-pasted up.

-Small gap on the bonnet, it is necessary to correct later.
-I decided to stand a windshield.
+A small gap on the bonnet is necessary to correct later.
+I decided to stand on a windshield.